Chapter 04 / Use Cases

 The Verdict

 If you live somewhere it snows regularly, buy winter tires first.
 An AWD SUV on all-season tires is less safe than a front-wheel-drive sedan on winter tires.
-If your budget allows, combine AWD with winter tires for the best possible winter safety setup.
-AWD + winter tires stopped in 175 feet in the AAA study, the best performance of any configuration tested.
+If your budget allows, combine AWD with winter tires for the best possible winter safety setup: winter tires give you the roughly one-third shorter stops, and AWD adds the confident starts on top.

 Frequently Asked Questions